THE TWELVE CAESARS

-Bust in the Museo nazionale della Civiltà Romana, Rome
+Museo nazionale della Civiltà Romana, Rome

-courtesy of livius.org
+Courtesy of livius.org

 The good times however, did not last long.
 By mid-July, news arrived that the legions of Egypt had declared for a new rival, Titus Flavius Vespasianus, governor of Judaea.
 The Moesian and Pannonian legions on the Danube quickly followed suit, as did those of Syria and Judaea.
 These Danube legions, under the command of Antonius Primus and Cornelius Fuscus, descended upon Italy before the Emperor could muster reinforcements from the German armies.
 While the forces the Emperor had in Italy still outnumbered the invaders, they operated under the severe disadvantage of being virtually leaderless.
 Vitellius himself was no soldier, his general Valens was ill, and Caecina, who was now a consul, had begun collaborating with the enemy.
 Thus, when the two sides met in the Second Battle of Bedriacum, the Vitellians were badly beaten.
 Further forces sent north switched sides without a fight.